SriLikesToSing/Adobe-Premiere-Voice-Activated-Video-Editing-/README.md

 4. Edit the .bat file and change the path of main.exe and adobepremire.exe (wherever you stored it)

+5.  double click on the .bat file and run.

 ## Voice Commands List

 These commands are voice-activated.
 Simply speak the following phrases to control the application: